promi4s/ocelescope/docs/evaluation/plugin.md

 2. Update the `label` and `description` fields to describe the new plugin.
 3. Adapt the import in `__init__.py` to reflect the new class name.

-??? tip
+???+ tip

     The Ocelescope app looks inside the `__init__.py` file to locate your plugin class.
     Make sure to update both the import and the `__all__` list when renaming your plugin.

     ```python title="__init__.py"
-    from .plugin import MinimalPlugin  # rename this
+    from .plugin import MinimalPlugin  # Rename this

     __all__ = [
-        "MinimalPlugin",  # rename this
+        "MinimalPlugin",  # Rename this
     ]
     ```

 #### Rename the Plugin Method

 1. Rename the method `example` to a descriptive name, for example `discover`.
-2. Update the method’s `label` and `description` fields to describe its purpose.
+1. Update the method’s `label` and `description` fields to describe its purpose.

 #### Rename the Resource

 1. Rename the class `MinimalResource` to `DFG`.
-2. Update the `label` and `description` to indicate that the resource represents an object-centric directly-follows graph.
+1. Update the `label` and `description` to indicate that the resource represents an object-centric directly-follows graph.

 #### Add the Utility File